zachlatta/zachlatta.com/README.md

 - Feeling of being self-hosted and handmade, like Cliff Stoll's website
 - Self-hosted, from my basement, on the NAS
-- Can serve as public homepage for myself
+- Can serve as public homepage for myself professionally
 - Can upload and serve files of arbitary size and type, not tracked by git (NAS?)
 - Dynamic elements on site, with a DB stored locally on the filesystem (Zephyr style)
 - Support for a backend in multiple lanaguges (maybe something kind of like CGI scripts?)